Heavy Breathing In Dogs: When to Be Concerned · Kinship

 Steroids

 Corticosteroids can make dogs pant, even at rest.
-Steroid-induced panting can be seen from administration of medications like prednisone or from overproduction of natural steroids by the body in conditions like Cushing’s disease.
+Steroid-induced panting can be seen from the administration of medications like prednisone or from the overproduction of natural steroids by the body in conditions like Cushing’s disease.
 Be sure to mention any medications or medical conditions your dog has to your veterinarian if you’re concerned about heavy breathing.

 How do I determine whether my dog’s breathing is abnormal?